Configuration

 GODYL_DUMP_TOOLS_FULL=true

-All environment variables are also loaded into the run-time environment, regardless of whether they came directly from the environment or from a .env
+All environment variables are also loaded into the run-time environment, regardless of whether they came directly from the environment or from a .env file.

-They can be accessed with {{ .Env.<ENV_VAR> }}
+They can be accessed with {{ .Env.<ENV_VAR> }}.

 YAML Configuration

-file can be used to set values for the flags, following the same subcommand convention as environment variables.
+A yaml file can be used to set values for the flags, following the same subcommand convention as environment variables.

 For example, to set: